Introduction to Python

 ['item4', 5]

-You can check if an item is in the list
+It can be checked if an item is in the list

 'item4' in lista